Librarian Learning resource manager

 1. Entry requirements

-You could get into this career through a degree in librarianship or information management, or a postgraduate qualification in information management, accredited by the Chartered Institute of Library and Information Professionals.
+You could get into this career through a degree in librarianship or information management accredited by the Chartered Institute of Library and Information Professionals (CILIP).

-If you've a degree in another subject, you could join an employer’s graduate training scheme, leading to an information management qualification.
+If you've a degree in another subject, you could:

-If you're working as a library assistant or have a job with an information service, you could apply for certified affiliate status.
+If you're working as a library assistant or have a job with an information service, you could apply for Certification through CILIP.
+You could then work your way up by taking further qualifications.

 2. Skills required